 The leadscrew, enclosed within the bed in a manner not dissimilar to that used on the Schaublin 102VM, was completely protected from swarf and dirt.

 Hardened, ground and "Superfinished", the stout No. 4 Morse taper headstock spindle ran in an adjustable plain bearing at the front and an angular-contact (ball) bearing at the rear.

 Using hardened and ground gears running in an oil bath, the headstock backgear assembly was controlled by the action of just one lever - there being no pins, nuts or other retainers to undo or slacken before it could be engaged - a single movement simultaneously disengaged the bull wheel from then pulley and brought the gears into mesh.
 The spindle accepted draw-in collets of 27 mm diameter, with a maximum through capacity of 13/16" - and a non-through of 29/32".

 Able to generate 34 metric and 25 English pitches - and with the substitution of one gear 24 module pitches as well - the screwcutting gearbox also produced sliding feeds that varied between 0.0007" and 0.024" per rev - and surfacing feeds from 0.00035" to 0.012" per rev. Besides a gear drive for screwcutting, the box was also fitted with a very fine-feed drive by V-belts for the power sliding and surfacing .

 Double-walled, the apron had the expected safety interlocking between power sliding and surfacing feeds to prevent their simultaneous engagement - and consequent mechanical mayhem.
 Both power feeds could be disengaged by a most useful, pre-set micrometer-adjustable stop - or automatically if overloaded.

-The BL27LZ was an expensive lathe, bought only by the most knowledgeable of toolroom supervisors - and remains to this day a most sought-after and elusive machine..
+The BL27LZ (and B30LZS) were expensive lathes, bought only by the most knowledgeable of toolroom supervisors - and remains to this day most sought-after and elusive machines..